askaborg/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The method .map returns a new array without modifying the original, while .forEach does.

 2. What is the difference between a function and a method?

+A method is a fuction that is associated with an object; functions are just sets of instructions.

 3. What is closure?

+Closure is the combination of a function and the lexical environment or everthing between the {} within the function; a functional scope is created for each function allowing for a paradigm of scopes and nested scopes.
+In this paradigm, variables and functions can search in one direction for context, outward.

 4. Describe the four rules of the 'this' keyword.

+When in the global scope, this refers to the window/console Object.
+When a preceding dot calls a function, this refers to the object before the dot.
+When a constructor function is used, this refers to the instance of the created object.
+When the call, apply, or bind method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The function super() calls on the parent to set all its properties on to the extended class.

 ## Project Set up